glpi-project/docdev/source/codingstandards.rst

 Some methods in the source code as `declared as static <http://php.net/manual/fr/language.oop5.static.php>`_; some are not.

 For sure, you cannot make static calls on a non static method.
-In order to call such a method, you will have to get an object instance, and the call the method on it:
+In order to call such a method, you will have to get an object instance, and then call the method on it:

 .. code-block:: php